Blog Post

 In 2008, Stone 10 – Tim Darvill and Geoffrey Wainwright found charcoal dating back to 7330 to 7060 – The Bluestone Enigma

-You would indeed think that removing the tarmac from the old visitor’s car park at Stonehenge, especially given the previous significant findings beneath it, would prompt a comprehensive excavation to unearth more evidence about the site’s Mesolithic history.
+You would indeed think that removing the tarmac from the old visitor car park at Stonehenge, especially given the significant previous findings beneath it, would prompt a comprehensive excavation to unearth more evidence of the site’s Mesolithic history.
 Such an excavation could potentially transform our understanding of Stonehenge and its origins, providing invaluable insights into its early history and the people who frequented the site during the Mesolithic period.

 Tim Daw’s role as a warden at Stonehenge, combined with his proactive approach to documenting changes and features of the site through photography, exemplifies the kind of engaged observation that can lead to important discoveries.
 His finding of patch marks by the central upright stones, indicating the possible positions of missing stones from the Inner Circle, is a testament to the contributions individuals can make to the ongoing investigation of Stonehenge.
 Daw’s work underscores the value of continuous and attentive observation of archaeological sites, even by those not formally conducting research.